- You are here:

 Overview – Mitsinjo Forest

-Mitsinjo Forest (Parc Mitsinjo) borders Analamazaotra National Park and is run as a community project by a local guides association.
-The forest patch is more degraded than Analamazaotra, but part of the project’s objective is rehabilitation through the planting of indigenous trees.
-As in the national park, the main activity is tracking Madagascar’s flagship lemur, the indri.
-Night walks are a big draw as they are not permitted inside Analamazaotra.
+Mitsinjo Forest (Parc Mitsinjo) borders Analamazaotra National Park, which is part of Andasibe-Mantadia National Park.
+It is run as a community project by a local guides association.
+The forest patch is undergoing rehabilitation through the planting of indigenous trees.
+As in the national park, the main activity here is tracking the indri.
+Night walks are a big draw as they are not permitted inside Analamazaotra, and other activities are also possible.

 Pros & Cons